|Journey time||From 2h 3m|

 Direct trains run from London Euston to Manchester Piccadilly every 20m and average journey times are around 2h 24m.
 There's an additional option once an hour to change at Warrington Bank Quay, which adds around 20m to the journey time.
 Direct trains are run by Avanti West Coast (formerly Virgin Trains), and indirect services (via Warrington Bank Quay) are run by Transport for Wales.

-All Avanti West Coast (formerly Virgin Trains) offer WiFi, power sockets (although only for seats with tables in Standard Class), you'll also find an onboard shop selling alcoholic and non-alcoholic beverages, sandwiches, snacks, newspapers and magazines.
-Transport for Wales, (formerly Arriva Trains Wales) also offer a range of drinks and snacks on their trains.*Information correct at time of writing (August 2019).
-May be subject to change.
+All Avanti West Coast (formerly Virgin Trains) offer WiFi, power sockets (although only for seats with tables in Standard Class), you'll also find an onboard shop selling alcoholic and non-alcoholic beverages, sandwiches, snacks, newspapers, and magazines.
+Transport for Wales, (formerly Arriva Trains Wales) also offers a range of drinks and snacks on their trains.

 The journey to which this review refers is that on a ‘Pendolino’ train from London Euston to Manchester Piccadilly, calling at Crewe, Wilmslow and Stockport.